verchol/slackjob/README.md

 # Helm3 hooks example that sends slack message on post-install and post-upgrade hooks

 Example of how to use Helm3 hookst to execte customer job In our case it's a simple slack hook but it can be Codefresh pipleine or anything else.
+In addition you can see  example of running [Codefresh Pipeline](https://github.com/verchol/kubecon2019/)

 In this repo there is a simple implementation of slack notify component that recieves arguments of SLACK_CHANNEL - env variable full url for shared channel to send a messgage